SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. code-block:: console

     git status
+    # Expected output:
+    # On branch master
+    # Your branch is up-to-date with 'origin/master'.
+    # nothing to commit, working directory clean

 Make sure the output ends with ``nothing to commit, working tree clean``.
 Otherwise, use ``git add``, ``git commit`` and ``rm`` to cleanup your project repository.